Defining a brand only by product innovation is high-risk, high-reward.

 The truth is, when brand innovation is just about product innovation, you are betting the farm with each new launch.
 After all, how many people need a hair dryer that costs $299?
 Sir James Dyson is clearly hoping there are a lot of them.

-This entry was posted in Uncategorized.
+This entry was posted in General.
 Bookmark the permalink. ← Human resources is more than a department, it is every company’s most important asset.
 Think you don’t compete in a commodity category?
 Think again. →

 Comments are closed.